These two paragraphs, found in the section “Fear and Conflict” (T-2.VI), are quite difficult to follow:

-Let's get back to the two types of the conflict.
-A great example is the scandal around Jimmy Swaggart that was in the news some years ago.
-He wants to preach God's Word and he wants to hire prostitutes.
+Let’s get back to the two types of the conflict.
+A great example is the scandal around Jimmy Swaggart that was in the news many years ago.
+He wants to preach God’s Word and he wants to hire prostitutes.
 One day he is in the pulpit, the next day he is in the motel room.
 He is doing conflicting things.
 Based on the Course, we can surmise that each time this occurs, the part of his mind that is not being expressed is frustrated, even outraged.

 So he repents and cleans up his behavior.
-He forces himself to express only the "good" side of his mind.
+He forces himself to express only the “good” side of his mind.
 He stays away from prostitutes.
 This, however, simply moves his conflict from the first type to the second type.
 Now his baser side is totally frustrated.
 Indeed it is outraged.
-This naturally puts pressure on him to move his conflict back to the first type, which, I heard, is exactly what he eventually did.
+This naturally puts pressure on him to move his conflict back to the first type, which is exactly what he eventually did.

 The problem lies in trying to find correction on the behavioral level.
 There is no way to solve it on that level, even though all of us try.
 As long as the mind is split, the problem remains.
 It is obvious, then, where the correction must lie.
-It can only lie in the healing of the mind's split.
-As long as your goals continue to be divided between the "better" you and the "baser" you, you will be in either the first or the second type of the conflict, and probably bouncing back and forth between them.
+It can only lie in the healing of the mind’s split.
+As long as your goals continue to be divided between the “better” you and the “baser” you, you will be in either the first or the second type of the conflict, and probably bouncing back and forth between them, perpetually in a state of fear.
 You must unify your goal.
 You must realize that what you really want is not divided into two irreconcilable camps.
 You must realize that God is the only thing you really want.
-His Will and your true desires are exactly the same .
+His Will and your true desires are exactly the same.
 Your whole mind wants only Him.
 When you have realized this, then your mind will place itself under His guidance without conscious effort.
-And then there will be no strain in doing God's Will, for you will have realized that His Will is also your own.
+And then there will be no strain in doing God’s Will, for you will have realized that His Will is also your own.